OnlyFans Fan Engagement: Build a Loyal, High-Spending Subscriber Base

 Key Engagement Metrics

-Comment rate: Comments per post / subscriber count
+- Comment rate: Comments per post divided by subscriber count

-DM response rate: Percentage of messages you respond to
+- DM response rate: Percentage of messages you respond to within 24 hours

-Poll participation rate: Votes per poll / subscriber count
+- Poll participation rate: Votes per poll divided by subscriber count

-PPV unlock rate after engagement: Do engaged subscribers buy more?
+- PPV unlock rate after engagement: Do engaged subscribers buy at higher rates?

-Churn rate by engagement level: Do engaged subscribers stay longer?
+- Churn rate by engagement level: Do engaged subscribers stay measurably longer?

 What Good Engagement Looks Like